 Undergraduate prerequisites, Foundational coursework, Foundational clinical training, Advanced professional coursework, Advanced clinical training and Research training

-For entry into the program prerequisites include the following coursework: Introductory or General Psychology, Statistics, Experimental Psychology or Research Methods in Psychology, Abnormal Psychology, Personality, Psychometrics or Tests and Measurements in Psychology.
+For entry into the program prerequisites include the following coursework: Introductory or General Psychology, Statistics, Experimental Psychology or Research Methods in Psychology, and Abnormal Psychology.

 Additional coursework in psychology and in related disciplines is likely to strengthen a candidate’s application.